bengfarrell/rgf-blog/content/blog/2016-03-14-localwise-work-local-award-nominations-open.md

   - "work-local-awards"
 ---

 You may have noticed [the contributions I've made](http://thegourmez.com/?s=localwise) to Localwise's blog?
-Well, they are contributing to the Bay Area community by doing more than hosting the best local job board in the area -- they already have _that_ down.
+Well, they are contributing to the Bay Area community by doing more than hosting the best local job board in the area—they already have _that_ down.
 Now, they're introducing the Work Local Awards, meant to honor the best employers in the area.
 You have until **March 24, 2016**, 10 days!, to make your nominations, so if there's a Bay Area business you'd like to see get a little extra glory, now's your chance!

 Here's the release: